 For US nationals, however, the experience soon starts to feel gloomy as soon as they leave the US and realize that their financial opportunities diminish as quickly as they step foot abroad.
 It often leaves American citizens feeling like they are the only ones left out of the party.

-But not all is lost, as there are still opportunities for US nationals to be able to invest their wealth and manage their money from abroad.
+But not all is lost, as there are still opportunities for an American living in Japan to be able to invest their wealth and manage their money from abroad.
 In this article, we will first look at some challenges US nationals face with their finances when living abroad and then discuss ways to make it work.

 4 Problems US nationals Face living in Japan